 But these YouTubers don’t care about that.
 They care about taking a fragment of information and weaving it into a single, titillating scenario, and calling that facts.
 These aren’t facts, they’re fuzzy images and fuzzy logic, just as MLMs and their dodgy potions and overpriced powders shouldn’t be trusted.
 Creators like this one, who simply won’t stop trying to implicate Nichol Kessinger as a murder accessory, ought to have the videos that do taken down, and if they persist prosecuted for malicious defamation.

 True crime is about the search for truth and justice, right?
 Wrong, it’s very often also about people trying to feel justified.
 I’ve always found that weird.
 In true crime many of us are preoccupied with figuring out the lies, manipulations and deceits of criminals.
 Is it okay to behave this way when reviewing an analysis of these criminal cases?

 In this first review from My Daddy is a Hero the reviewer CM is clearly impressed, but not so impressed that she can’t resist casting stones in the same review at another subpar author – me.

-I’ve also sat in on a number of high-profile criminal cases for several weeks at a time, I’ve met with victim’s families, and in one instance I was asked to meet with families because they wanted answers they weren’t able to get from the media.
-I’m also often requested privately to investigate particular cases, most of which regretaably I have to turn down.
+I’ve also sat in on a number of high-profile criminal cases for several weeks at a time, I’ve met with victims’ families, and in one instance I was asked to meet with a victim’s family because they wanted answers they weren’t able to get from the media.
+I’m also often requested privately to investigate particular cases, most of which regrettably I have to turn down.